 The AML:GLC caters for reactive distillation and absorption in both tray and packed columns.
 It is possible to model reaction in the liquid bulk phase and both liquid and vapour films, to provide the highest possible accuracy for both steady-state and transient operation.

-ProcessBuilder's membrane separation library provides capabilities unique within flowsheeting tools.
-Membrane separation can be combined with other separation devices to perform analysis of novel separation systems, using the optimiser to select between alternative configurations.
+gPROMS Process’s membrane separation library provides capabilities unique within flowsheeting tools.
+Membrane separation can be combined with other separation devices to perform analysis of novel separation systems, using the optimizer to select between alternative configurations.

 Falling film evaporators, condensers and reactors involve heat and mass transfer over a continuous transfer surface, within a tightly-defined operating envelope. gPROMS deals easily with the complex interaction of hydrodynamics, heat and mass transfer and reaction kinetics.
 PSE can supply models on request.

-PSE's gCRYSTAL environment provides state-of-the-art crystallization process modelling for optimisation of batch and continuous crystallization process design and operation based on high-fidelity models.
+PSE’s gPROMS FormulatedProducts® environment provides state-of-the-art crystallization process modelling for optimization of batch and continuous crystallization process design and operation based on high-fidelity models.

-While it is essential to be able to represent separation process accurately for effective design, the true value of model-based design and operation comes from the ability to optimise configuration and operating conditions.
+While it is essential to be able to represent separation process accurately for effective design, the true value of model-based design and operation comes from the ability to optimize configuration and operating conditions.

-The gPROMS platform's extensive optimisation capabilities make it possible to seek optimal values for design variables and operating conditions directly rather than simply performing manual trial-and-error simulation.
+The gPROMS platform’s extensive optimization capabilities make it possible to seek optimal values for design variables and operating conditions directly rather than simply performing manual trial-and-error simulation.

-gPROMS's mixed-integer optimisation (MIO) capabilities can be used to optimise the number of column stages and feed and draw tray locations simultaneously with other typical design and operational parameters, to arrive at truly optimal separation section design.
+gPROMS’s mixed-integer optimization (MIO) capabilities can be used to optimize the number of column stages and feed and draw tray locations simultaneously with other typical design and operational parameters, to arrive at truly optimal separation section design.

-The gPROMS optimisers can easily handle optimisation of large integrated flowsheets involving tens of discrete and continuous decision variables as part of a plant-wide optimisation.
+The gPROMS optimizers can easily handle optimization of large integrated flowsheets involving tens of discrete and continuous decision variables as part of a plant-wide optimization.
 This makes possible truly optimal process design and operation, with potential benefits of millions of dollars per year.